 Much footloose American culture has difficulties with getting grounded in all right ways, thinks Jean Baudrillard, one of the most topical and controversial theorists of France.
-He recently died (in spring 2007).
-The following consists of gathered fragments from his sort of travel diary of a book, Amerique [Am].
+He died in spring 2007.
+The following consists of gathered fragments from his sort of travel diary of a book, Amerique .

 Salt Lake CityThis closes the series.
-But a computer-helped way of generating your own favourite poems is suggested somewhere else on the site.
+But a computer-helped way of generating your own favourite poems is suggested here.
 Some twenty examples with comments are given on one page, and some details on how to "knit" your own poems follow.